MA in Critical Studies

 The MA in Critical Studies claims critical theory as a creative project of analysis and exposure radically interested in accountability and the material effects of ideas.
 The two-year program combines the study of critical theory with engaged research so that students are readied not only to critique but also to intervene, reimagine, and remake.
 The program is designed to help students develop modes of thinking, writing, and making that cross disciplinary boundaries.

 With a commitment to knowledge that emancipates, critical theory today embraces theories that expose, critique, and transform oppressive ideologies.
 Coursework includes seminars in Critical Race Theory, Feminist Theory, Postcolonial Theory, Queer Theory, and other emancipatory projects.
-The program also offers seminars in creative research that claim research as a form of intervention and making.
-The program culminates in a thesis project so students can make a contribution to the field based on their own interests and commitments.
+The program culminates in a thesis project through which students make a contribution to the field based on their own interests and commitments.

 Situated in the context of a 21st-century art school, the MA in Critical Studies pays particular attention to images, examining overlaps and tensions between critical theory and visual studies and investigating the role critical theory and art can play in transforming institutions and ideologies.
 The program explores how human beings engage language and images to make and unmake worlds.